-Our ability to successfully commercialize our product candidates or any other products that we or they may develop also will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers, and other organizations.
+Should we resume development of our product candidates, and obtain regulatory approval for such candidates, our ability to successfully commercialize our product candidates or any other products that we may develop also will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers, and other organizations.
 Government authorities and other third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 The availability and extent of reimbursement by governmental and private payors is essential for most patients to be able to afford treatments.
 Sales of our product candidates will depend substantially, both domestically and abroad, on the extent to which the costs of our product candidates will be paid by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations, or reimbursed by government health administration authorities, private health coverage insurers and other third-party payors.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and reimbursement.
 If reimbursement is not available, or is available only at limited levels, we may not be able to successfully commercialize our product candidates, if approved.
 Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize a sufficient return on our investment.